-To some, it's customary for the bride and groom to exchange small gifts the day of their wedding.
+To some, it's customary for the bride and groom to exchange small gifts on the day of their wedding.
 Usually, they haven't seen each other leading up the wedding, and one of the bridesmaids and groomsmen exchanges the gifts.
 It doesn't have to be anything outrageous since a lot of money was spent on an engagement ring and wedding bands, but a locket or small necklace make great options.Continue to 5 of 7 below.

 05 of 07

 If you're hitched, there's a traditional list of anniversary gifts for every year you've been married.
-You could opt to get your spouse a piece of wood on your 5th wedding anniversary, but this is also a great time to give a piece of jewelry in his or her taste that will last a lifetime.
+You could opt to get your spouse a piece of wood on your fifth wedding anniversary, but this is also a great time to give a piece of jewelry in his or her taste that will last a lifetime.

 06 of 07